BryceBarrett/Database_Concepts_Semester_Project/README.md

-# Database Concepts Semester_Project
+# Database Concepts Semester Project
-Semester project for CSCI 332.
+Semester project for CSCI 332 at the College of Charleston.
 Database consisting of soccer teams and statistics.